|

 to the Ashram alone, without fail, he sends "by me,"

 his 'Pranams' to my wife.
-Once, when 1 told him that 1 would convey
+Once, when 1 told him that 1 would

-holy laughter.
+by his vibrant, holy laughter.

 1 have never seen Bhagavan waver.
 He is exact and emphatic whenever